Save Your Self-Esteem: Swim Away From the New Year’s Advice. Updated 12/31/21

 I wondered: How had I missed this?
 What’s wrong with me?
 Time to improve my life.
 I’m so behind!

-Now, I have great respect for Oprah.
-She’s a role model for many and a beloved icon.
+Don’t get me wrong, I have great respect for Oprah.
+She’s a role model and a beloved icon.
 And she’s been a real advocate for women.

 Yet in the interest of my self-worth and self-esteem, I decided at that moment that I had to steer clear of her magazine.